N129BZ/chartmaker/README.md

-# VfrSecChartMaker - Download US VFR digital raster charts and translate them all into a single mbtiles database
+# ChartMaker - Download US digital raster charts and translate them into a mbtiles database

 ### Instructions:
 1.) this application requires several supporting applications to be installed on your system - see ***Debian*** example below.